Mindfulness Meditation: Making Meditation Work for You

 Best Way to Cultivate Mindfulness

-The best way we can begin to develop our ability to be mindful is through meditation.
+The best way athletes can develop the skill of mindfulness is through meditation.

-What makes our current times so special is that there is brain-based research that backs up all the positive reasons to begin mindfulness meditation.
+To back these benefits, there is brain-based research that shows all the positive reasons to begin mindfulness meditation in sports.

 Dr. Daphne Davis and Dr. Jeffrey Hayes identify various benefits gained from the practice of mindfulness meditation.
 All of which contribute to greater emotional control.
 If you would like, you can check out their full article here on apa.org.
 Some of the benefits include: